mariajpalma/GG-NC/README.md

    • __Common_membership_file_R__: Is an matrix with the membership for the resolution "R" to store the number of times each pair of individuals shares the same cluster.

-   • __Stability_ARI_bloxplot.png__: Boxplots of pairwise estimates of Adjusted Rand Index (ARI) values for 100 runs for each resolution value were compared to the assumed continental-level clustering.
+   • __Stability_ARI_bloxplot.png__: Boxplots of pairwise estimates of Adjusted Rand Index (ARI) values for 100 runs for each resolution value using the algorithm for community detection, along with boxplots when assumed continental-level clustering.

-   • __Stability_ARI_mean.png__: A dot plot showing the mean of the pairwise estimates of Adjusted Rand Index (ARI) values for 100 runs at each resolution value, compared to the assumed continental-level clusters.
+   • __Stability_ARI_mean.png__: A dot plot showing the mean of the pairwise estimates of Adjusted Rand Index (ARI) values for 100 runs for each resolution value using the algorithm for community detection, along with the mean comparing against the assumed continental-level clustering.

    • __Stability_ARI_median.png__: A dot plot showing the median of the pairwise estimates of Adjusted Rand Index (ARI) values for 100 runs at each resolution value, compared to the assumed continental-level clusters.

    • __Stability_ARI_variance.png__: A dot plot showing the variance of the pairwise estimates of Adjusted Rand Index (ARI) values for 100 runs at each resolution value, compared to the assumed continental-level clusters.

-   • __Stability_NID_bloxplot.png__: Boxplots of pairwise estimates of Normalized Information Distance (NID) values for 100 runs for each resolution value were compared to the assumed continental-level clustering.
+   • __Stability_NID_bloxplot.png__: Boxplots of pairwise estimates of Normalized Information Distance (NID) values for 100 runs for each resolution value using the algorithm for community detection, along with boxplots when assumed continental-level clustering.

    • __Stability_NID_mean.png__: A dot plot showing the mean of the pairwise estimates of Normalized Information Distance (NID) values for 100 runs at each resolution value, compared to the assumed continental-level clusters.